Many people dream about being their own boss.

 As a business owner, mentorship is one of your most valuable resources.
 But when you’re just starting out, it can be difficult to find a mentor.

-Franchises are part of a greater community, which comes with built-in mentorship opportunities.
+Since franchises are part of a greater community, they come with built-in mentorship opportunities.
 Behind every other franchise location, you’ll find a network of professionals.

 A new partner starting out can leverage the wisdom and knowledge of a partner who has been in the business for 7+ years.
 This is advantageous as you can tap into a network of successful Franchise Partners at your leisure.

 The load of business ownership is lighter when you have a personal relationship with the person who blazed the trail before you.

 4. In Your Own Business: You Get What You Give

 Many people are driven by passion when starting their own home care business.

 We want to do work that’s meaningful.